apat20/PyScLERP/README.md

 # PyScLERP
-Python code to compute a path in SE(3), given an initial and a final pose, using Screw Linear Interpolation (ScLERp).
+Python code to compute a path in SE(3), given an initial and a final pose, using Screw Linear Interpolation (ScLERP).

 # Installation